 But what I found today in my explorations for more information on Kiera made me really sad and angry.
 The headline in question:

 This is the fallout from what happened to her.
-We forget in the aftermath, and the forwarding of petitions, and the donating of funds, the traumatic things that happened to this young woman who had never been in trouble before.
+We forget in the aftermath, and the forwarding of petitions, and the donating of funds, the traumatic things that happened to this young girl who had never been in trouble before.

 She was interrogated by school and law enforcement officials.
 She was handcuffed and taken to a juvenile detention center.
 Which is basically JAIL not matter if its for minors or whatever.
 I don’t know how long she stayed in there, and who and what kinds of youthful criminals she was exposed to or what happened to her in there.